TreeMama/SuperBlue-Calculate-LAI-NDVI/README.md

 ground (pre-flight ...since I'm obviously not available to set it mid-flight).

 ..Either way, the code seems sound, and follows the logic and teachings of some of my wise predecessors.
-For a mere 600 bucks (kite and camera included), I obtained a valuable methodology of calculating an individual tree canopies NDVI and LAI.
+For a mere 600 bucks (kite and camera included), I obtained a valuable methodology of calculating an individual tree's NDVI and LAI.
 Considering the thousands usually spent on such an effort - I consider it a win.

 **Examples of this being done before:**